ameshkov/llm-ads-demo/README.md

 If you want to deploy the project on your own, you'll need to do the following:

 * Add a secret to the Cloudflare Pages project with your OpenAI token: `API_TOKEN`.
+* Add Workers AI binding to `AI` in the project settings.
 * Set up **strict** budget and rate limiting rules in OpenAI since the page functions are not protected.